Export aid to cover promotion and exhibition costs

 Non-accumulation rules and repayment

-Export aid is governed by law and complies with EU Regulations on state aid for exports, in particular the EU's De Minimis Regulation (currently capped at EUR 300,000 per company over a 3 year period).
+Export aid is governed by law and complies with EU Regulations on state aid for exports, in particular the EU Regulation on de minimis aid (currently capped at EUR 300,000 per company over a 3-year period).

 According to this Regulation, all entities controlled (in law or in fact) by the same entity or natural person are to be considered as a single enterprise.